golang-leipzig/welcome/8Reasons.md

 Eight reasons (or bold claims), why I think, Go will be successful in the future - maybe as a lightning talk.

-> Martin Czygan, Golang and Cloud Leipzig, 2019-02-08, Basislager
+> Golang and Cloud Leipzig, 2019-02-08, Basislager

 ## TOC